 It's possible to trek and climb to the summits of Jebel Rum, Jebel Um Ishrin, or the spectacular Burdah rock bridge.
 Jebel Khazali has an extremely adventurous canyon descent – you’ll need waterproof gear!

 Wadi Rum Bedouin guides can take care of you.
-Prices vary, but you can expect to pay a minimum of 50 dinar/day (US $70/day) per person, depending on the group size and itinerary.
+The Bedouin are nomadic Arab people who inhabit the deserts of the Middle East.
+Prices for guiding vary, but you can expect to pay a minimum of 50 dinar/day (US $70/day) per person, depending on the group size and itinerary.

 There are many Bedouin camps where travelers can stay.
 These are open tents which are fully serviced.